 Now the Governmental Accounting Standards Board (GASB) completed their OPEB project in 2004, with Statements No. 43 and 45.
 These require cost recognition similar to FAS 106, but with a bit more flexibility.
 The statements take effect in 2007 for larger governmental employers, 2008 for midsize and 2009 for smaller units.
 But earlier measurement of the liabilities makes sense for most governmental employers – especially for labor negotiations and funding decisions.
 Pre-funding the benefits is much more attractive for governmental units than for private employers: the tax disincentives don’t apply, and funding may allow a more favorable measurement of the OPEB liabilities.

 Jim van Iwaarden prepared the first retiree medical study for a Fortune 500 company in 1986, and our consultants have worked with government employers on their OPEB issues since the mid 1990’s.
-Click here for our GASB 45 / OPEB informational site, and here for a brief article on GASB and postemployment benefits for school districts and other government employers.
+Click here for our GASB 75 / OPEB informational site, and here for a brief article on GASB and postemployment benefits for government employers.

 You can follow current retiree health topics on the OPEB section of our retirement plan blog.